adriaanbd/data-structures-and-algorithms/Notes/Trees/traversal.md

 ## How to Traverse a Tree

 Since Trees are *not linear data structures* like lists, there is no clear way to traverse them.
-In an effort to answer some of the following questions, there are two (2) broad categories to tree traversals.
+In an effort to answer some of the following questions, there are two (2) broad categories to tree traversals that intend to answer the following questions:

 * Should we start at the left subtree or the right subtree?
 * Should we traverse one subtree or a section of the tree before moving to the next one?
 * Or should we traverse everything at the same level first?

-## Tree Traversal Categories
+### Tree Traversal Categories

-1. Depth First Search (DFS) - implies visiting *all child nodes of a subtree* before moving on to the next subtree.
+1. Depth First Search (DFS) - implies visiting *all child nodes of a subtree* before moving on to the next subtree or, in other words, if there are children to explore, visiting them first is a priority.
 2. Breadth First Search (BFS) - implies visiting *all nodes on the same level* before visiting child nodes.

-### Depth First Search (DFS)
+#### Depth First Search (DFS)

 There are also several approaches to DFS traversals.